 Action Impact Evidence CPD to support teachers to deliver quality first teaching.
 Various CPD sessions held remotely and in per-son with staff over the year, impacting teaching and learning.
 Visits made by subject leaders to other schools in the Trust.
-See SLT QA 22/23 for Trust review day, subject, including early reading deep dive, pupil interview outcomes, book scrutiny outcomes.
+See SLT QA 23/24 for Trust review day, subject, including early reading deep dive, pupil interview outcomes, book scrutiny outcomes.
 School led tuition programmes for identified vulnerable children and groups.
 Through data analysis with a close focus on vulnerable groups we identify gaps in attainment and progress and an intervention may be put in place in addition to quality first teaching.
 Certain interventions on personalised plans - SEN and EHCP.
 Pupils gained in confidence in their own abilities through pre teaching/post teaching.
-This was most notable in Maths 123 and Literacy Gold interventions by Miss Maksimovic in Lent/Pent 2023.
-Progress made - see pupil progress meeting sheets, baseline and outcomes of intervention groups - see data file 22/23.
-Introduction and refresher of RWI phonics scheme with stranding and an emphasis on teachers teaching the Learning walks, coaching and feedback to develop See school portal assessment files and progress reports.
+This was most notable in Maths 123 and Literacy Gold interventions.
+Same day interventions in the afternoon also also children to consolidate learning and work through errors with staff.
+Progress made - see pupil progress meeting sheets, baseline and outcomes of intervention groups - see data file 23/24